open-component-model/ocm-examples/kubernetes/podify-walkthrough/README.md

 The Unpacker custom resource allows us to automate the process of extracting a resource from a component and executing localization or configuration.
 With many resources, these tasks could become laborious.
 To reduce the toil involved we provide a pipeline template in `spec.pipelineTemplateRef` which defines a set of Kuberenetes resources to be created for each item selected by the Unpacker's resource selector (`spec.resourceSelector`).

-The pipeline template is a go-template that contains a resource, localization, configuration, Flux OCI Repository and a Flux Kustomization:
+The pipeline template is a go-template that custom resources for `Resource`, `Localization`, and `Configuration`:

 <details>
   <summary>Expand to view template...</summary>